FloorPlanCAD: A Large-Scale CAD Drawing Dataset for Panoptic Symbol Spotting: PanCADNet

 \paragraph{Graph convolution} Applying the graph convolution network~\cite{kipf2016semi} on $\mathcal{G}$, the vertex aggregates information by propagating information from neighboring vertices,

 where $\mathcal{N}(e_i)$ are neighbor vertices of graph vertex $e_i$, and $W_0$ and $W_1$ are learnable parameters of the model.
 In our experiment, three graph convolution layers are used.

 \paragraph{Detection head} Previous methods~\cite{goyal2019bridge, rezvanifar2020symbol} apply object detection models to retrieve instance indices of symbols.
 Similarly, we build a two-stage detectors head, namely Faster R-CNN, for instance symbol spotting.
 It takes the pyramid features from our backbone network as input and outputs a bounding box with category label and confidence for each detected symbol instance.
-The loss terms in the detection head follow~\cite{ren2016faster}.
+The loss term in the detection head $Loss_{Detection}$ follows~\cite{ren2016faster}.

 \paragraph{Loss function} As indicated in Figure~\ref{fig:catalogue}, class imbalance in the training set is evident.
 As a result, we design a class weighted loss for GCN head.
 Here, we adopted weights for different classes by the number of entities in each class: